FEDCoVK/Capstone-Project/README.md

 2. Dataset creation (images remaining)

 ## Future Work
-1.Following modules wil be added in project.
+1. Following modules wil be added in project.
-2.Dataset Creation and Make trained Model.
+2. Dataset Creation and Make trained Model.
-3.User successfully give expression.
+3. User successfully give expression.
-4.System successfully detect the face and epsression of user.
+4. System successfully detect the face and epsression of user.
-5.User can give Different kind of expression to Select keyboard key.
+5. User can give Different kind of expression to Select keyboard key.
-6.System convert the user's expression into specific action which is defined against key successfully.
+6. System convert the user's expression into specific action which is defined against key successfully.
-7.System Trainning
+7. System Trainning

 ## Versioning
 1.0.0

 ## Authors
--**Qurrat-il-Ain Tariq
+- **Qurrat-ul-Ain Tariq**
--Hamna Khalid
+- **Hamna Khalid**
--Mubeen Aslam**
+- **Mubeen Aslam**

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md] file for details